-Magna Cum Laude 3.7 – 3.899 recognition with silver cords
+Magna Cum Laude 3.7 to 3.899 recognition with silver cords

 Outstanding Student of the Year

-Recognition with a gold sash.
+Recognition with a gold sash

-Outstanding Student assessment criteria:
+Outstanding Student Assessment Criteria

-Is highly motivated to work within the profession.
+- is highly motivated to work within the profession,

-Has an outstanding ability to work with others.
+- has an outstanding ability to work with others,

-Demonstrates a high degree of maturity.
+- demonstrates a high degree of maturity, and

-Is an excellent example of MD Anderson's Core Values of Caring, Integrity and Discovery.
+- is an excellent example of MD Anderson's Core Values of Caring, Integrity and Discovery.